 Known as one of the holiest cities, Varanasi is also one of the busiest cities!
 Ensure you set aside a morning or an afternoon to wander through the streets– explore the meandering alleys and stroll by the ghats.
 Be prepared for an assault on the senses, in the best possible way!
 Use this time to seek out sumptuous silks that Varanasi is famous for or revel in the aromas of the spice market.
 Take the opportunity to taste some local delicacies, or live life in the fast lane in a rickshaw.
 Varanasi has a lot to offer and nothing beats getting in amongst the action of this lively city!

 An iconic experience of Varanasi, a boat ride at dawn is a must.
 Rise as the rest of the city stirs and make your way down to one of the ghats.
 Learn about the history of Varanasi and witness the morning rituals that occur along the banks of the Ganges.
-Enjoy this almost mystical experience as the morning fog parts, taking a peaceful moment before this bustling city comes to life!
+Enjoy this almost mystical experience as the morning fog parts and take a peaceful moment before this bustling city comes to life!